Steam-Locomotive/SCTFQ12016-Write-ups/README.md

 During sCTF, we accumulated a total of 3005 points and finished in 1st place.

 Our goal is to maintain a comprehensive set of write-ups for all the challenges within sCTF.
 It is a work in progress, so if we haven't posted a writeup  yet, don't worry!
-All will be added in the coming weeks.
+Most problems will get write-ups added in the coming weeks.

 If you found these write-ups helpful, be sure to star the repository on [Github](https://github.com/Steam-Locomotive/SCTFQ12016-Write-ups/)!